 Teachers and other workers in the field of education have often been a specific target of repression in recent years in El Salvador.
-The arbitrary arrests, torture, "disappearances" and extrajudicial executions which have been carried out against them by the regular police and military forces, or the paramilitary groups to which they are linked, appeared to be an attempt to eradicate the teachers' union ANDES (Asociación Nacional de Educadores de El Salvador "21 de Junio"), an active corporate member of the mass organization Bloque Popular Revolucionario (BPR - Popular Revolutionary Block).
+The arbitrary arrests, torture, "disappearances" and extrajudicial executions which have been carried out against them by the regular police and military forces, or the paramilitary groups to which they are linked, appeared to be an attempt to eradicate the teachers' union ANDES, an active corporate member of the mass organization Bloque Popular Revolucionario (BPR - Popular Revolutionary Block).
 The BPR is a member of the Frente Democrático Revolucionario (Democratic Revolutionary Front), the broad grouping which since its formation in 1980 has led the opposition to the Salvadorian government.
-Teachers may have also been targetted for repression since, as educated people, they are potential leaders in small communities and, as such, could constitute a locus of opposition to the established authorities.
+Teachers may also have been targeted for repression since, as educated people, they are potential leaders in small communities and, as such, could constitute a focus of opposition to the established authorities.